Creating awesome short videos is easier than ever…if you know where to look.

 Video editing on the go.

 Quik, formerly known as Replay, was purchased by GoPro last year.
-It’s one of the best choices for video editing on the go.
+Like the name would indicate, it is an extremely quick video editor, making it one of the best choices for video editing on the go.
 Although this smartphone video app is owned by the cam company, you don’t need to buy a GoPro to start creating content.
 Select highlights from longer videos or clip favorites manually if you feel they are worth sharing.

 After you choose a clip, you’ll be able to select from a pool of 24 different styles and then add text, music, and more.
 Quik has a slick interface and allows you to create some super professional clips in a hurry, saving you time and eliminating the need for a desktop computer.